maxmind/geoipupdate/README.md

 ## Description

 The GeoIP Update program performs automatic updates of GeoIP2 and GeoIP Legacy binary databases.
+CSV databases are _not_ supported.

-Currently the program only supports Linux and other Unix- like systems.
+Currently the program only supports Linux and other Unix-like systems.

 ## License